reine/docker-yii2/README.md

 ## Local Access

-Access the site through http://localhost/ in your browser and you should see the WordPress setup page on initial run.
-Proceed with the installation procedure until you have successfully logged inside the WordPress admin panel.
+Access the site through http://localhost/ in your browser.

 To access the database, use an SQL client and enter the following info: